-The Salalah project represents one of 12 independent power and/or water production projects to be implemented by OPWP on a "build, own and operate" basis and benefits from a wellestablished contractual framework.
+The Salalah project represents one of 12 independent power and/or water production projects to be implemented by OPWP on a "build, own and operate" basis and benefits from a well-established contractual framework.
 OPWP used a similar procurement and ownership template and a similar contractual framework with the other independent water and power plants in Oman prior to the Project.

-Government Guarantees Payment Obligations of OPWP under the PWPA due to the Strategic Importance of Both the Industry and Project
+The Government Guarantees Payment Obligations of OPWP under the PWPA due to the Strategic Importance of both the Industry and Project

-The power and water sectors are of high strategic importance to both the Dhofar Governorate and Oman as a whole.
+The power and water sectors are of high strategic importance to both the Dhofar Governorate and

+Oman as a whole.
 The Project is expected to remain critical to the continued supply of electricity and water in the Dhofar Governorate in the long term.
-According to OPWP, peak demand for electricity in the Salalah System is expected to grow from 468 MW in 2014 to 800 MW by 2020, at an average growth rate of 10% per annum, and water demand in the Salalah/Taqah/Mirbat area is expected to increase at an average rate of nearly 9% per annum.
+According to OPWP, peak demand for electricity in the Salalah System is expected to grow from 492 MW in 2015 to 839 MW by 2021, at an average growth rate of 10% per annum, and peak water demand in the Salalah/ Taqah/Mirbat area is expected to increase at an average rate of nearly 8% per annum.1

 Consequently, the Oman Government, both directly and indirectly participates in and supports the Project:

-- as off-taker under the PWPA, as 100% indirect owner of OPWP; - as supplier, through the Ministry of Oil & Gas, which is responsible for procuring and delivering all natural gas to the Project; - iii) as shareholder, as majority owner of OIC, in turn 100% owner of Inma Power & Water Company (IPWC), which owns a 21.875% interest in Sembcorp Salalah; - iv) as transmission system operator, as 100% indirect owner of Oman Electricity Transmission Company (OETC) and through the OMSGD, which respectively own and operate all power and water transmission facilities in the Dhofar Governorate; and - v) as guarantor, pursuant to the government guarantee (Oman currently has a credit rating of "A" by Standard & Poor's and "A1" by Moody's Investor Services), which guarantees the payment obligations of OPWP under the PWPA.
+- i) as off-taker under the PWPA, as 100% indirect owner of OPWP; - as supplier, through the Ministry of Oil & Gas, which is responsible for procuring and delivering all natural gas to the Project; - iii) as shareholder, as majority owner of OIC, in turn 100% owner of Inma Power & Water Company (IPWC), which owns a 19% interest in Sembcorp Salalah; - iv) as transmission system operator, as 100% indirect owner of Oman Electricity Transmission Company (OETC) and through the OMSGD, which respectively owns and operates all power and water transmission facilities in the Dhofar Governorate; and - v) as guarantor, pursuant to the government guarantee (Oman currently has a credit rating of "BBB+" by Standard & Poor's), which guarantees the payment obligations of OPWP under the PWPA.